PinkDiamond1/nrf52-secure-boot/README.md

 #### Versioning
 The bootloader saves the versions of itself and the application in the Boot Settings Page.
 This is done to prevent downgrading attacks during the firmware upgrade process.
 The DFU(Device Firmware Upgrade) feature of the bootloader only accepts a new update if the signed version is greater than the current version.
 This means that firmware updates must follow proper versioning of application and bootloaders.

->`nrfutil` only accepts integer values as versions of bootloader.
-Therefore each version type is assigned two digits of an integer i.e. 000100 menas 00.01.00 or 0.1.0.
-Although the trailing zeroes are removed, so it becomes 100 for 0.1.0.
+**NOTE:** *`nrfutil` only accepts integer values as versions of bootloader.
+Therefore each version type is assigned two digits of an integer i.e. `000100` menas `00.01.00` or `0.1.0`.
+Although the trailing zeroes are removed, so it becomes `100` for `0.1.0`*

+#### Flashing the Bootloader on nrf52840 Dongle

+1. Make sure you have downloaded necessary tools and the SDK.
+You can follow the instructions [here](https://git.slock.it/hardware/crypto-accelerator-benchmarks#pre-requisites)
+2. Make sure the device is connected via the J-Link debugger and that the OS can recognize it.
+3. Create a environment variable that points to the nRF5 SDK folder. `export SDK_ROOT=<PATH_TO_YOUR_SDK_FOLDER>`
+4. Build all the source files using the command: `make`
+5. Flash the `.hex` file onto to the device via `make flash`.
+This step also generates a settings page with bootloader version as 100.
+6. If the Red LED on the device is blinking then the bootloader flash process was successfull and the device booted directly into the DFU mode becuase there is no application present.